deekayen/aidstoscoutmastership/manuscript/appendix.md

 #### Dates

-The dates for the camp will be -
+The dates for the camp will be—

 | May 16th and 17th. | June 27th and 28th. |
 | July 11th and 12th. | July 18th and 19th. |